betaflight/betaflight/docs/Board - SPRacingF3.md

 | 3     | USART3       | PB11 / IO2_3 | PB10 / IO2_4 | NO          | Available on IO_2, USART3 JST port and through hole pins. |

 * You cannot use SWD and USART2 at the same time.
 * You may encounter flashing problems if you have something connected to the USART1 RX/TX pins.
-Power other devices of and/or disconnect them.
+Power other devices off and/or disconnect them.

 ## Pinouts